|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a tall glass half-filled with ice cubes, pour the three juices.
+In a tall glass half-filled with ice cubes, pour the cranberry, orange, and lemon juices.

 Top with the ginger ale.

 Garnish with orange and lemon slices.
 Serve and enjoy.

 - Switch out the soda.
 Citrus sodas are a natural fit, and club soda offers less sweetness and a neutral flavor.
 Sparkling water with a hint of fruit works well, too.